-This year, for the first time, all hot drinks purchased on site will be free of cow’s milk.
-Instead, our traders will offer a range of dairy-free, plant-based alternatives.
+As of 2019, all hot drinks purchased on site are free cow’s milk.
+Instead, our traders offer a range of dairy-free, plant-based alternatives.
 We know some of you will be well up for this – but some of you may have some questions or concerns, which we have tried to answer below!

 ‘Is Shambala going completely plant based?’